 Just be sure to properly set up your test to determine what’s having the biggest impact on CTR.

 - To determine the best title tag to use, test at least three different headlines but keep the description the same for each.

 - To determine the best description to use, test at least three different ones but keep the title/headline the same for each.

 So long as you receive sufficient clicks on your ads, you’ll be able to rewrite your title tags and meta descriptions using this performance data and improve your organic CTR.

-The SERPs in 2021 go way beyond the '10 blue links' that once occupied Google's first page, and smart SEOs need to be working to take advantage of as many SERP features as possible.
+The SERPs in 2022 go way beyond the ‘10 blue links’ that once occupied Google’s first page, and smart SEOs need to be tweaking their techniques and strategies to take advantage of as many SERP features as possible.

 One of these features that SEOs need to utilize is ‘People Also Ask’ (PAA).
 If you’re not familiar with PAA, it’s the questions that show on the SERPs, like below

 - They can help you to rank twice on page 1, with it being possible to hold a PAA result and first page ranking, unlike with featured snippets.

 - They can help you to appear prominently at the top of the SERPs as an answer to the questions your customers are asking, with over 75% of PAA results showing in the top three results.